United States Military Academy: After the Civil War

-World War II and The Cold War
+World War II and the Cold War

 As World War II engulfed Europe, Congress authorized an increase to 2,496 cadets in 1942 and began graduating classes early.
 The class of 1943 graduated six months early in January 1943, and the next four classes graduated after only three years.
 To accommodate this accelerated schedule, summer training was formally moved to a recently acquired piece of land southwest of the main post.
 The site would later become Camp Buckner.
 The academy had its last serious brush with abolition or major reform during the war, when some members of Congress charged that even the accelerated curriculum allowed young men to "hide out" at West Point and avoid combat duty.
 A proposal was put forth to convert the academy to an officer's training school with a six-month schedule, but this was not adopted.
 West Point played a prominent role in WWII; four of the five, five-star generals were alumni, and nearly 500 graduates died.
 Immediately following the war in 1945, Maxwell Taylor (class of 1922) became superintendent.
 He expanded and modernized the academic program and abolished antiquated courses in fencing and horsemanship.

 Unlike previous conflicts, the Korean War did not disrupt class graduation schedules.
-More than half of the Army leadership during the war was composed of West Point graduates.
+More than half of the Army leadership during the war comprised West Point graduates.
 The Class of 1950, which graduated only two weeks prior to the war's outbreak, suffered some of the heaviest casualties of any 20th-century class and became known sourly as "the class the crosses fell on."
 A total of 157 alumni perished in the conflict.
 Garrison H. Davidson became superintendent in 1956 and instituted several reforms that included refining the admissions process, changing the core curriculum to include electives, and increasing the academic degree standards for academy instructors.
 The 1960s saw the size of the Corps expand to 4,400 cadets while the barracks and academic support structure grew proportionally.

 West Point was not immune to the social upheaval of American society during the Vietnam War.
 The first woman joined the faculty of the all-male institution amidst controversy in 1968.
 West Point granted its first honorable discharge in 1971 to an African-American West Point cadet, Cornelius M. Cooper, of California, who applied for conscientious objector status in 1969.
 The academy struggled to fill its incoming classes as its graduates led troops in Southeast Asia, where 333 graduates died.